director@aviationmuseum.us

 Read More

-The chassis of the fuel truck has been stripped all the way down.
-With the removal of the brake lines, left and right running board mounting brackets, battery box, the radiator and its frame, the truck is now about as far apart as it will be!
-With the sandblasting of the frame, the process of…
+Mil-Spec has stripped the fuel truck’s chassis all the way down.
+Following the removal of brake lines, running board mounting brackets, battery box, the radiator and its frame, the truck…

 Read More